Who’s Making Sure Your Skin Care is Safe? It’s Not the FDA

 We take your skin’s health & appearance seriously

 If you are concerned about finding safe, effective skin care products, or you are not seeing results with your current over-the-counter regime, give us a call.
-Dr. Movassaghi and our Ziba Medical Spa staff are among the most experienced and trusted sources for medical-grade skincare in Eugene.
+Eugene plastic surgeon Dr. Movassaghi and our Ziba Medical Spa staff are among the most experienced and trusted sources for medical-grade skincare in Eugene.
 Whether you have specific goals in mind or just want to achieve your healthiest complexion yet, we can help.

 Read the full article from NPR.org here.
 If you wish to report an adverse event associated with any food, drug or cosmetic product to the FDA, here are the instructions to do so.